“So much to write and say/Yo, I don’t know where to start/So I’ll begin with the basics and flow from the heart” – Nas, “Loco-Motive”

 Nas’s desire for greater interaction with his fans has also led him to new business ventures.
 He serves on the board of social photo sharing site The Fancy alongside Twitter founder Jack Dorsey and Facebook co-founder Chris Hughes and has invested in Mass Appeal and RapGenius.com.
 Most recently, Nas announced plans to open 12AMRun – a sneaker store in Las Vegas.

-Nas’ seminal debut album, Illmatic, was released as a special 20th Anniversary Edition, titled Illmatic XX in Spring 2014 by SONY Legacy.
-In conjunction with the release, Time Is Illmatic – a feature length documentary film that examines the album – opened The 2014 Tribeca Film Festival in New York City.
+Nas’ seminal debut album, Illmatic, will be released as a special 20th Anniversary Edition, titled Illmatic XX in Spring 2014 by SONY Legacy.
+In conjunction with the release, Time Is Illmatic – a feature length documentary film that examines the album – will open The 2014 Tribeca Film Festival in New York City.